Texas Caterpillars (Including Hairy and Fuzzy) With Pictures – Identification Guide

 Texas is home to several species of stinging caterpillars, with the furry southern flannel moth one of the most common.

-Also called the puss moth caterpillar or asp caterpillar, the Texas southern flannel moth caterpillar is a hairy, teardrop-shaped stinging bug.
-The furry caterpillar may look soft and cute, but the fine golden-brown hairs hide venomous spines.
-This common Texas stinging caterpillar measures between 1” and 1.5” (25 – 38 mm) long.
+The southern flannel moth (puss) caterpillar is a hairy stinging caterpillar found in Texas.
+It is teardrop-shaped and covered in dense, silky hairs that can range in color from light brown to gray or even reddish-brown.
+The furry caterpillar may appear soft and cute, but its fine golden-brown hairs conceal venomous spines.
+This common Texas stinging caterpillar measures between 1” and 1.5” (25 – 38 mm) in length.

 Despite the southern flannel moth caterpillar’s soft, fur-like appearance, it can give a nasty sting.
 Even just brushing against this brown, hairy venomous caterpillar can cause severe throbbing pain, swelling, and redness on your skin.
 In some cases, an allergic reaction to the caterpillar’s sting requires medical attention.